Why 8-week sessions? Can I just try it out?

 ACOC Class Policies

 Holidays/School Closures Agreement: I understand that ACOD, LLC generally follows the Denver Public School District’s holiday/break schedule.
-The following holidays/breaks apply for Spring semester 2019: Monday Jan 21st MLK day and Monday Feb.
-18th President’s day.
-These Monday classes will have 2 make up dates on a weekend and will be emailed to you at the beginning of the Spring 2019 semester.
 I am also aware that in the event of a school closure due to poor weather conditions, ACOD, LLC may cancel class.
-We will email you ASAP in that event and update you with the make up class options.
-All 8-week session classes will be pro-rated or make up sessions offered.
+We will email you ASAP in that event of cancelation with make ups options outlined.

 Parent Viewing Agreement: I understand that I am allowed to view my child’s dance class from the chairs in the front of the studio.
 I understand that interacting with my child during class, such as taking pictures or entering the teaching space is not appropriate as it is distracting to both the instructors and students and can be dangerous.